fgka/py-cloud-summit-2024-genai-demo/PROMPTS_TO_TRY.md

 * Ending branch: ``steps/3_logo_added``

-We generate a brand new logo up there.
+We generated a brand new logo up there.
-Now is time to incorporate it.
+Now is the time to incorporate it.
 We assume you saved the logo as ``src/frontend/static/gemini_logo.jpeg`` for this example.
 Select the file ``src/frontend/templates/home.html`` and ask the following: